 If your school corporation would like to apply for the 2017-2018 eLearning Day Program for the first time and/or you were not an approved Virtual Option and/or Flex corporation in 2016-2017, you will need to fill out an online application that includes listening to a webinar and answering a question for each of the mandatory criteria.
 The webinar features representatives from four Indiana school districts sharing how they met the required criteria for eLearning Days.
 It is strongly recommended that you gather a team including a teacher, building level administrator, eLearning coach, tech person, and the superintendent and listen to the webinar in its entirety before filling out the application.
 The Superintendent’s signature will be required on the application to indicate that the required criteria can be met by the district for the approved eLearning Day Program.

-Please find the video webinar segments here.
+Find the video webinar segments here.

 Find the application for participating in the 2017-2018 eLearning Day Program for the first time here.